ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 #### Files for this tutorial

-This short tutorial is based around exploring the Geosceince's weather station data located on top of the James Clark Maxwell Building at the University.
+This short tutorial is based around exploring the School of GeoSciences weather station data located on top of the James Clark Maxwell Building at the University.
 You can have a look at all the data via the [link to the station webpage](https://www.ed.ac.uk/geosciences/weather-station/weather-station-data), but for ease of use, I've provided the data file that we'll be using here.
 The file is in the commonly used csv format.
 We are going to look at some of the data from [Storm Eleanor](https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor), which passed over the UK and Edinburgh on the 2nd-3rd January.

 You will need to download the following file for this tutorial: